Breadcrumb navigation types, best practices, and SEO benefits

 Path-based breadcrumbs

-The next type of breadcrumb navigation is path-based (or history based).
-This is when the path consists of the actual pages the user has visited, resulting in a path that looks something like this: Home > Previous page > Previous page > Current page.
-These kinds of breadcrumbs are seldom used, as the browser’s Back button easily does the same job.
-These breadcrumbs are also of no use to visitors who arrive from external sources like Google.
+Path-based (or history-based) breadcrumbs include a path indicating the actual pages the user has visited.
+It looks something like this: Home > Previous page > Previous page > Current page.
+These breadcrumb types are seldom used because the browser’s Back button does the same job.
+Visitors who arrive from external sources like Google also have no use for them.

-Also, history-based breadcrumbs are often combined with other breadcrumb types to make it easier for users to return to the previous page.
+History-based breadcrumbs are often combined with other breadcrumb types to help users return to previous pages.

 History-based breadcrumbs sample